anton-mitune/obsidian-journal-visualizer/docs/steering/obsidian-plugin-conventions.md

 - Plugin guidelines: https://docs.obsidian.md/Plugins/Releasing/Plugin+guidelines
 - Style guide: https://help.obsidian.md/style-guide
 - Obsidian User documentation: https://help.obsidian.md.
 Explore this if you need to learn about Obsidian features or terminology.

+## Development methodology

+This section is very important:
+- During feature development, always refer to steering documents in `docs/steering/`.
+These provide critical guidelines on coding conventions, architecture patterns, and terminology.
+Make sure to always follow these conventions.